Nursing MSN & DNP

 The transformational style emphasizes personal relationships and communication, both vital aspects of effective leadership.1 In contrast, a laissez-faire environment might deprive nurses of the feedback they need to improve their skills and feel empowered.1 Similarly, if the leadership style is too transactional, the staff can feel unheard and unenthusiastic.1

-By breaking nurse leadership styles into their more specific qualities, it’s easier to grasp what exactly your staff needs from you.
+By breaking nurse leadership styles into their more specific qualities, it’s easier to grasp what your staff needs from you.

 • Communication